PARKGATE PARK & RIDE AND NEW LINK ROAD

 Description

-A package of complementary measures will address significant congestion in the area particularly along the A633 which is a key bus route linking major employment and retail opportunities in Rotherham town centre, Parkgate, Rawmarsh and the Dearne Valley.
-The congestion is mainly due to the large retail park at Parkgate which generates large volumes of traffic, has only one entrance and exit from the A633 and is in close proximity to the major A633/A6123 roundabout.
-This has a major effect on bus journey times and reliability and has been raised as a major concern by bus operators.
+A package of complementary measures were implemented to address significant congestion in the area particularly along the A633 which is a key bus route linking major employment and retail opportunities in Rotherham town centre, Parkgate, Rawmarsh and the Dearne Valley.

 Completed project stages